ngpham/conature/README.md

 latch.await()
 context.stop()
 ```
-The client does not need any actors, but it need the actor system to handle ask/reply.
+The client does not need any actors, but it needs the actor system to handle ask/reply.
 ```scala
 NetworkService.Config.uriStr = s"cnt://localhost:8888" // unique uri, but will not listen
 NetworkService.Config.bindPort = 8888